Skip to main content

 6. Supporting someone with dementia

-How to support a person with a dementia
+How to support someone with a dementia

 Helping a person with dementia